peredaniel/MathExpression/README.md

 To enforce the guidelines in the aforementioned code style guide, we use [SwiftFormat](https://github.com/nicklockwood/SwiftFormat).
 The set of rules is checked into this repository in the file `.swiftformat`.
 Before pushing any code, please follow the instructions in [How do I install it?](https://github.com/nicklockwood/SwiftFormat/#how-do-i-install-it) of the aforementioned repository to install `SwiftFormat` and execute the following command in the root directory of the project:
 ```
-swiftformat . --config .swiftformat --swiftversion 5.0
+swiftformat . --config .swiftformat --swiftversion 5.0 --exclude Package.swift
 ```

-This will re-format every `*.swift` file inside the project folder to follow the guidelines.
+This will re-format every `*.swift` file inside the project folder to follow the guidelines, except the `Package.swift` manifest file.

 ### Continuous Integration and Deployment